Nirbhayparmar/js30/02- js and css clock/whatToDo.md

--[x] - set transform property
+- set transform property

--[x] - write the css propety for transition and do the same for all minute and hour hand.
+- write the css propety for transition and do the same for all minute and hour hand.